Aviation Safety Software Prioritizes Safety

 - 7 Signs You Need an Aviation Safety Management (SMS) Database

 SMS is a process that works if you have tools to reduce the SMS documentation requirements.
-The easiest way to deal with the SMS documentation requirements is to "not deal with them," which is what many failing aviation SMS suffer from.
+The easiest way to deal with the SMS documentation requirements is to "not deal with them," which is what much failing aviation SMS suffer from.

 A failing SMS may either: